 The Palace remains a mainstay of Whiskey Row and its been a movie set for several films, including Junior Bonner (1972) with Steve McQueen, Wanda Nevada (1979) with Peter Fonda and Brooke Shields, and Billy Jack (1971) with Tom Laughlin.

-One of the town's notable attractions is the Sharlot Hall Museum that includes Arizona's original Governor's Mansion, other historic homes and displays on frontier Arizona.
+One of the town's cultural attractions is the Sharlot Hall Museum.
+It includes Arizona's original Governor's Mansion, other historic homes and displays on frontier Arizona.
 Yavapai College and the Elks Theater attract a steady lineup of entertainment for Prescottonians.